hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
-* ~~mockPowershellCommandSearchStepByDisplayName: Add additional counter argument to pinpoint the right command (if the same command occurs multiple times in one step; default the first one is picked).
+* ~~mockBashCommandSearchStepByDisplayName / mockPowershellCommandSearchStepByDisplayName: Add additional counter argument to pinpoint the right command (if the same command occurs multiple times in one step; default the first one is picked).
 This makes it possible to define different commandOutput strings per command.~~
 * ~~Create local HTTP server that receives HTTP(S) requests send by the pipeline.